-Before you begin this process, you must remember that we cannot guarantee that any student will be allocated their choices.
-There are many reasons for this:

-- classes can not be too big or too small - the number of available places is limited to the number of teachers we have in the school who teach that subject.
+Please remember that we cannot guarantee that any student will get both of their first choices.
+There are many reasons for this such as classes cannot be too big or too small and that the number of available places is limited to the number of teachers we have in school who teach that subject.